Finding the Best Places to Retire Since 2006!

 Nestled in gentle hills along the edges of Lake Dora in central Florida, Mount Dora (population 14,000) came into being in 1874 and is one of Florida's prettiest towns, reminiscent of a quaint New England village.
 In fact, "Little New England" is its nickname.
 It has been a railroad hub and a winter retreat for such famous characters as inventor Thomas Edison, car maker Henry Ford and President Calvin Coolidge.

 Mount Dora is one of three historic, lakeside towns that make up an area known as the "Golden Triangle."
 It has been named by Florida Living Magazine as Florida's "Friendliest Small Town" and is a popular place with retirees.
 In fact, 50% of residents age 45 or better.
 Thirty percent of all locals hold at least a four year college degree, and politics lean to the right.
-Mount Dora has nearly doubled in size during the last couple of decades, and it is racially diverse.
+Mount Dora has grown by 8% during the last decade, and it is racially diverse.
 The crime rate meets the national average.
-The cost of living is 9% above the national average.
+The cost of living is 6% below the national average.

 Leafy neighborhoods with manicured gardens boast an eclectic mix of housing, from traditional Florida crackers and Victorian painted ladies to newer construction and gated communities.
-The median home price is $220,000.
+The median home price is $255,000.
+See Mount Dora Foreclosures and Inexpensive Homes at Foreclosure.com

 Residents have plenty to do.
 Swimming, boating and golfing are all popular, and free concerts take place in Donnelly Park.
 Palm Island Park has one of the longest and prettiest lakeside nature walks in Florida.
 A stroll along the boardwalk brings a chance to glimpse blue herons, ospreys and an occasional eagle.
 Mount Dora is also home to one of the largest lawn bowling clubs in the country.